-- I. Understand the historical context of theater and drama, including its relationship to contemporary society and culture. - 2.
-Have a practical, working knowledge of how to produce a play on stage, including all related performance, script, design, and technical aspects. - 3.
+I. Understand the historical context of theater and drama, including its relationship to contemporary society and culture.

+- 2. Have a practical, working knowledge of how to produce a play on stage, including all related performance, script, design, and technical aspects. - 3.
 Have the ability to critically evaluate what they and others have created. - 4.
 Develop necessary skills to be proficient in an area of theatre (performance, technical, directing, or theatre management) with the ability to identify, analyze and resolve specific problems pertaining to that area. - 5.
 Have experience with individual and collaborative processes needed to produce and understand theatre.

 Course Title Units

+One of the following:

-Theater G100/Hum G132 Introduction to the Theater 3
+THEA G100 Introduction to the Theater 3

-or

-Theater GIII History/Literature to the 1800's 3
+THEA GIII Theater History and Literature - Classical to 1800 3

-or

-Theater G112 History/Literature 1800 to Modern 3
+THEA G112 Theater History and Literature - 1800 to Modern 3

-and
+and one of the following:

-Theater G175 Stage Scenery 3
+THEA G175 Stage Scenery 3

+THEA G176 Stage Lighting 3

+THEA G177 Makeup 3

+THEA G178 Introduction to Stage Costume 3

 General Education TBD

 Course Title Units

-Theater G106 Acting I 3
+THEA G106 Acting I 3

-and one of the following:
+and one of the following g:

+THEA G175 Stage Scenery 3

-Theater G176 Stage Lighting 3
+THEA G176 Stage Lighting 3

+THEA G177 Makeup 3

+THEA G178 Introduction to Stage Costume 3

-Theater G115 Theater Practicum 1 - Performance 1-2
+THEA GII5 Theater Practicum Performance I - 2

-Theater G125 Play Performance I 1-2
+THEA G125 Play Performance I - 2

-Theater G135 Classical Play Performance I 1-2
+THEA G135 Classical Play Performance I - 2

+THEA G210 Musical Theater Performance 2

-Theater G166 Stagecraft 2
+THEA G166 Stagecraft 2

-Theater G170 Theater Production/Stage Crew 1-2
+THEA G170 Theater Production and Stage Crew I - 2

-Theater G210 Musical Theater Performance 2

 General Education TBD